taylorpaisie/VEME_2024_NGS_Denovo_Assembly/README.md

 #### Need to activate the Prokka conda environment (we can talk about this later if we have time):

-`$ conda activate Prokka`

-`$ /usr/local/share/prokka/bin/prokka --outdir results/annotation/prokka_output --kingdom Viruses --proteins results/annotation/NC_031063.1.faa results/scaffolds/169_improved.fasta`
+`$ prokka --outdir results/annotation/prokka_output --kingdom Viruses --proteins results/annotation/NC_031063.1.faa results/scaffolds/169_improved.fasta`

 ### 7. Visualize genome annotation